infinum/frontend-handbook/JavaScript/Angular.md

 ----

-#### Use resolve guards to pass data to routes
+#### Be mindful of how and when data is fetched

+There are two basic approaches to data loading:
+1. Via route resolve guards
+2. Via container components

+**Resolve guards**

-It is recommended to use a [Resolve guard](https://angular.io/guide/router#resolve-pre-fetching-component-data) to pre-fetch data necessary for route component rendering.
-This way you avoid:
+[Resolve guard](https://angular.io/guide/router#resolve-pre-fetching-component-data) can be used to pre-fetch data necessary for component rendering.
+Advantages of using resolve guards are:
-- Having to initiate data fetching on component initialization
+- No need for data fetching on component initialization
-  - data is fetched during routing event
+  - data is fetched during routing event and ready when component is initialized
-- Implementing logic for not showing the component until the data is fetched
+- No need to implementing logic for not showing the component until the data is fetched
   - when component starts rendering, you know you will have the data
-- Implementing loader in templates of all components which can be navigated to
+- Loader showing/hiding logic can be implemented in once place instead of in each component that loads data
   - if data is loaded via Resolve guard for all routes, you can have a global loader logic which hooks into router events, thus implementing loaded showing/hiding logic only once

+**Container components**

+Even though guards are really easy to use and have some advantages, there might be situations where data has to be loaded through multiple requests or loading might be slow.
+In those cases it might be worth considering using a container component for data loading instead of guards.
+Container component would of course use some service for making the requests and then show the data once the requests complete.
+This way it is possible to show partial data as it comes in and implement empty state design for each chunk of data which is shown.

+A good example where partial data loading via container component can be preferable over all-at-once loading via guards is a dashboard-like page with multiple graphs where each graph shows data from one request.
+In such cases it is probably better to let the container component handle data loading and presentational components (graphs) should implement empty state with some nice loaders.

+Bottom line:
+- Use resolve guards if route data can be loaded in one big chunk and is also shown all-at-once
+- Use container components if data is loaded in chunks and results should be shown as they come in

 ----